Transfer Pricing in Brazil under Law 14,596/2023 — the full OECD standard.

 Detailed documentation of the Brazilian entity's intercompany transactions: business description, organizational structure, intercompany transaction overview (with FAR analysis per transaction), method selection and justification, comparable benchmark with statistical analysis, conclusion on arm's length compliance, financial information of the Brazilian entity.

-Typical Local File length: 50-200+ pages depending on transaction complexity and entity scale.
-For mid-sized operations under IN RFB 2,161/2023, simplified Local File is permitted (50-80 technical pages with focus on material transactions and key comparables).
+The Local File scales with transaction complexity and entity size.
+For mid-sized operations under IN RFB 2,161/2023, a simplified Local File is permitted — focused on the material transactions and key comparables rather than full enterprise-grade documentation.

 Master File (mandatory above €750M consolidated group revenue)